MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/sign-in.md

     - If the iOS app is already installed, select **Open Opportunity** to open the app.

     - If you're using an iOS device but the app isn't already installed, tap **Learn More**, follow the instructions to install the app, and then sign in to the app by using the instructions in step 4<!--Edit okay?
-The numbers got out of sync.--> of this procedure.
+In the markdown the sequence skipped number 4, and it does look like step 4 applies here.--> of this procedure.

     > [!NOTE]
     > If you're using a laptop or an Android device, you can't use Dynamics 365 Product Visualize at this time.
 You can select **Learn More** to learn more about the app.

-4. On the Dynamics 365 Product Visualize **Welcome** screen, tap **Sign in**.
+4. On the Dynamics 365 Product Visualize welcome screen, tap **Sign in**.

     ![Welcome screen](media/welcome.PNG "Welcome screen")

-5. On the **Sign in** screen, enter your Dynamics 365 account.
+5. On the **Sign in** screen, enter your Dynamics 365 account credentials.
 When you're done, tap **Next**.

     > [!NOTE]
     > After you sign in for the first time, this screen won't appear again.

 6. When you first sign in, you're prompted to select your Sales organization.
 You can use **Settings** to change organizations later, if you want.

     ![My Organizations screen](media/my-organizations.PNG "My Organizations screen")